tkakrdpahd/tkakrdpahd/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 Maya ASCII, Py, C++
 - 💞️ I’m looking to collaborate on ... game dev
-- 📫 How to reach me ...; send me email mdoo@c.ringling.edu
+- 📫 How to reach me ...; send me email albertdoo@icloud.com

 <!---
 tkakrdpahd/tkakrdpahd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.